Karnak

 profile edit profile edit

-The entire profile can be downloaded as a YAML file by clicking on the button on the right or deleted by clicking on the button on the left.
+You can download the entire profile as a YAML file by clicking the button on the right or delete it by clicking the trash icon.

 Profile actions Profile actions

-If some errors occurred during the profile creation, the profile won’t be created and added to the profiles’ list.
-The errors will be displayed in the right panel with details about the source of the error(s).
-An example is shown below.
+If errors occur during profile creation, the profile is not added to the list.
+The errors are shown in the right panel with details about their cause, as illustrated below.

 profile page profile page